 Luckily, addiction in all its forms is treatable.
 One way to seek help is at Garden State Treatment Center, which is a modern treatment facility located at 350 Sparta, New Jersey.

-Tucked away in a peaceful countryside setting, it offers partial care and outpatient treatment of all types of substance abuse.
+Tucked away in a peaceful countryside setting, it offers partial care and outpatient treatment services for all types of substance abuse and substance use disorders.
 In this clean and tranquil environment, clients have a safe space where they can calibrate and reflect.

 The center aims to help clients rebuild their lives so that they can ease back into society.
 While it’s primarily an outpatient facility, it also offers short-term accommodation for partial hospitalization.